amsynist/amsynist/README.md

 ### Voila! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-Am a beginner and interested in learning design,Programming and Tech stuff .
+Am a beginner and interested in learning Designing,Programming and Tech stuff .

   Gfx and Coding as a hobby